-"Contributory negligence" is negligent conduct on the part of the plaintiff/injured party contributes to the negligence of the defendant in causing the injury or damage.
-The Pure Contributory Negligence Rule is literally a defense which says that a damaged party cannot recover any damages if it is even 1% at fault.
+"Contributory negligence" is negligent conduct on the part of the plaintiff/injured party which, along with the negligence of the defendant, combines to cause the injury or damage.
+The doctrine of "pure contributory negligence", which bars recovery if a plaintiff is even slightly at fault in tort cases, originated in English common law and was adopted by U.S. courts in the 19th century.
+In states which follow the pure contributory negligence model, a damaged party cannot recover any damages if it is even 1% at fault.
 The pure contributory negligence defense has been criticized for being too harsh on the plaintiff, because even the slightest amount of contributory negligence by the plaintiff which contributes to an accident bars all recovery no matter how egregiously negligent the defendant might be.
-Only four (4) states and the District of Columbia recognize the Pure Contributory Negligence Rule, although the District of Columbia applies a Modified Comparative Fault 51% Bar Rule for pedestrians and bicyclists as of 2016.
+Only four (4) states and the District of Columbia recognize the Pure Contributory Negligence Rule, although the District of Columbia applies a Modified Comparative Fault 51% Bar Rule for pedestrians and bicyclists as of 2025.